yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/overview.md

 `onMount` is a callback function that runs once when the script is attached to an entity.

 yoyoengine will automatically detect the signature of this function, and call it as needed.
 How nice!

+!!! note
+    Callbacks are the main method of executing lua script code, but it's important to note that any code you put outside of a callback function ***is*** still executed, but only when the file is first loaded.
+This is useful for things like declaring global variables.

 ## Callbacks List